Explore

 -

-The Libournais, the Blayais and the Entre-deux-Mers , with predominantly clay-limestone soils
+The Libournais, Blayais, and Entre-deux-Mers, characterized by predominantly clay-limestone soils

 -

-The Médoc, the Graves and the Sauternes , characterized by gravelly soils
+The Médoc, Graves, and Sauternais, marked by gravelly soils

 -

-The Landes de Gascogne , to the south, are composed of sandy soils
+The Landes de Gascogne, to the south, composed of sandy soils

-The temperate oceanic climate, with rainfall well distributed throughout the year and the influence of the Atlantic, plays an important role in the balance of the wines.
+The temperate oceanic climate, with well-distributed rainfall throughout the year and the influence of the Atlantic, plays a significant role in the balance of the wines.

-The diversity of Bordeaux's terroirs is reflected in a large number of recognized appellations, including:
+The diversity of Bordeaux terroirs results in a large number of recognized appellations, including:

-These appellations cover a wide range of wine styles and profiles.
+These appellations cover a wide spectrum of wine styles and profiles.

 -